Carolinapm354/MIT_3D_Flood_Map/README.md

 After setting the event listeners responding to the clicked coordinates, we have to find the closest building to where the user clicked.
 The code iterates over each child in the scenes array, which presumably represents different buildings or objects on the map:

-`Denest to find the Children of Model1`
+`COde Block 22: Denest to find the Children of Model1`

 ```javascript
 var scenes = model1.scenes[0].children[0].children;